dhis2/design-system/organisms/data-table.md

 ##### How is row reordering used?

 When row reordering is enabled the primary action (e.g. clicking the row) will always activate the drag and drop functionality.
-If the row requires more actions they must be included as Main Actions or in the overflow menu.
+If the row requires more actions they must be included as inline [row actions](#row-actions).

 ##### When to use row reordering?